matteobaccan/owner/README.md

 TESTS
 -----

-Owner is fully covered by unit tests.
+OWNER codebase is very compact, and it is fully covered by unit tests.

 To execute the tests, you need maven properly installed and configured, then run the following command from the distribution root: